 Art and music therapy workshops

 SSI runs art and music therapy workshops for refugees and people seeking asylum, to provide relaxed, safe and fun spaces for them to express themselves, enhance their mental wellbeing, explore their creativity and connect with others.
 Music and art therapy sessions have been held in studios in the Blue Mountains, Granville Youth and Recreation Centre, and at SSI’s Community Kitchen and Playtime.

 Friendships as well as art are made at art therapy workshops.

 SSI supports a large number of talented musicians from refugee and asylum seeker backgrounds, who are keen to perform.
 SSI has facilitated music showcases, such as performances at festivals, local government events, and at SSI events, including Community Kitchen, Harmony Day celebrations, Volunteer Week, and the New Beginnings Refugee Arts & Culture Festival.

 SSI supports artists to continue developing their artistic practice while seeking asylum or during the first stages of settlement, through professional development workshops facilitated by established artists and producers.

 SSI Speakers’ Series

 SSI launched the Speakers’ Series in April 2014.
 The Speakers’ Series is based around panel discussions between experts from different fields who are knowledgeable about refugee and asylum seeker issues.
-SSI hosted four Speakers’ Series events each in 2014 and 2015.
+SSI has hosted four Speakers’ Series events each year since 2014.

-These events aim to inform, connect and challenge the audience – made up of members of the public as well as SSI staff and volunteers – by providing opportunities for discussion that enhance knowledge and awareness about issues impacting our clients.
+These events aim to inform, connect and challenge the audience – made up of members of the public as well as SSI staff and volunteers – by providing opportunities for discussion that enhance knowledge and awareness about issues impacting the vulnerable communities supported by SSI.